Walter Ratcliff: Biography

 Ratcliff was born in London and came to the United States in 1894.
 Lilian Bridgman worked as a draftsperson in his office.

-He partnered for a short time with John Galen Howard.
+He partnered with John Galen Howard for a short time.
 He also worked with Alfred Henry Jacobs (as Ratcliff & Jacobs).

 Ratcliff designed the John J. Cairns House at 2729 Elmwood Avenue, Walter Keane and his wife Barbara Keane lived in it.
-He also designed Armstrong College (Berkeley)'s Ratcliff building at 2222 Harold Way.
-Named for the architect it is a Berkeley landmark.
+He also designed Armstrong College's Ratcliff building at 2222 Harold Way.
+Named after the architect, it is a Berkeley landmark.
 He designed the Charles W. Merrill House (1938) for mining engineer and San Francisco businessman Charles Washington Merrill.
 It is listed on the National Register.
 He is one of the noted architects with buildings in Panoramic Hill, Oakland/Berkeley, California.
 He was one of the architects who designed buildings for Mills College.
 He designed Hillside Elementary School (1928), a building listed on the National Register.
 Converted to a residence, it is on the List of largest houses in the United States.